eclipse-rdf4j/rdf4j/README.md

 For installation and usage instructions of the RDF4J Java libaries, see [Programming with RDF4J](https://rdf4j.org/documentation/#programming-with-rdf4j).

+### Building from source

+To build the RDF4J project, including onejar and SDK files, from source, run:

+     `mvn -Passembly package`

+(optionally add the `-Pquick` flag to skip executing tests)

+SDK and onejar will be available in `assembly/target`.
+Individual module jars and wars will be in `target/` in their respective modules.

 ## Keen to contribute?

 We welcome contributions!
 Whether you have a new feature you want to add, or a bug you want to fix, or a bit of documentation you want to improve, it's all very welcome.
 Have a look in our [issue tracker](https://github.com/eclipse/rdf4j/issues) for any open problems, in particular the ones marked as [good first issue](https://github.com/eclipse/rdf4j/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) or as [help wanted](https://github.com/eclipse/rdf4j/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
 Or feel free to add your own new issue if what you have in mind is not there yet.